Stonebridge Press: Worcester County Newspapers

 Ghiglione's quarter-century foray in Central Massachusetts journalism—known in its final years as Worcester County Newspapers—began when he purchased the Southbridge Evening News from its founding McNitt family in 1969.
 Throughout the 1970s and 1980s, he acquired weekly newspapers, specialty publications and shoppers in adjacent communities, some 20 in all.
-By 1988, the chain had a circulation of 241,000, said to be the largest overall readership of any publishing company in the region.
-Ghiglione also oversaw a healthy commercial printing operation at the newspaper presses.

-In addition to the Evening News and what became the Stonebridge weeklies, Worcester County Newspapers included several titles that were eventually folded: The Voice, a weekly covering Boylston, Northborough, Shrewsbury and Westborough, Massachusetts; Wachusett People, a shopper in Holden and West Boylston, Massachusetts; a chain of three Weekender shoppers in southern Worcester County; The Observer Patriot, a weekly in Putnam, Connecticut; and the Jaffrey-Rindge Chronicle in Jaffrey, New Hampshire.
+In addition to the Southbridge News and what became the Stonebridge weeklies, Worcester County Newspapers included several titles that were eventually folded in the 1990s: The Voice, a weekly covering Boylston, Northborough, Shrewsbury and Westborough, Massachusetts; Wachusett People, a shopper in Holden and West Boylston, Massachusetts; a chain of three Weekender shoppers in southern Worcester County; The Observer Patriot, a weekly in Putnam, Connecticut; and the Jaffrey-Rindge Chronicle in Jaffrey, New Hampshire.

 By the end of the decade, however, Ghiglione's "empire" began to look overextended and uneconomic.
 In 1986 he had paid US$3 million for two state-of-the-art presses at Worcester County Newspapers' Auburn plant.
 In 1987, he'd bought Worcester Magazine, an alternative newsweekly with a large staff.
 As the 1990s approached, the region entered an economic recession, tanking demand for commercial printing, while newsprint costs went up.
 In 1992, the competitor Telegram & Gazette daily in Worcester beefed up its suburban coverage with zoned editions, dealing another setback to Worcester County Newspapers.

 Attempts to stay afloat

-The company's profits in 1985 were estimated at US$1 million per year.
-Ten years later, the company was US$3.5 million in long-term debt, with another US$1.9 million in unpaid bills.

-Ghiglione attempted to stay afloat by reorganizing.
-He had already sold Worcester Magazine in 1990; in early 1995 he shuttered the Shrewsbury, Holden, and Putnam papers, which were losing money.
-The Evening News dropped its Saturday edition and switched to tabloid-sized newsprint.
+Ghiglione attempted to reorganize the company.
+He had already sold Worcester Magazine in 1990; in early 1995 he shuttered the Shrewsbury and Holden papers.
+The Southbridge News dropped its Saturday edition and switched to tabloid-sized newsprint.
 The Auburn printing plant was sold to Community Newspaper Company.
 Following the loss of the Auburn plant, the remaining newspapers were printed by contract with Turley Publications' presses in Palmer, Massachusetts.

 It wasn't enough.
-Ghiglione was bankrupt, and deeded the company over to Community Newspaper in October, effectively firing his 87 employees.
-Only 58 were rehired by Stonebridge.
-The papers were said to have a combined circulation of 90,000 at the time of the sale, far less than half the company's peak readership in the 1980s.
+Ghiglione was bankrupt, and deeded the company over to Community Newspaper in October, effectively terminating the jobs of his 87 employees.
+Upon purchase, Stonebridge Press rehired 58 of those employees.